 Breaking Loose (Rod Hay, 1988) wr.
 Rod Hay, prod.
 Phillip Avalon; Peter Phelps (Ross), Vince Martin (Robbie), Abigail (Helen), David Ngoombujarra (Davie), John Clayton, Tom Richards, Angela Kennedy, Gary Waddell, Sandra Lee Patterson, Sharon Tamlyn, Kris Greaves, Kate Grusovin, Dee Krainz; "Peter Phelps ... as a teenager who heads along the coast to visit a mate only to run into all sorts of confrontations, including the inevitable aggressive motor bike gang. ...
 [H]ybrid film ... that combines elements of the road movie genre with the more colloquial Australian surf movie."
 See also: Jim Schembri in Murray 1995: 245; sequel to Summer City

 Breaking Point (Ben Warner, 2001) drama; 70 min.

-Breath (Simon Baker, 2016) wr.
+Breath (Simon Baker, 2018) wr.
 Gerard Lee, Tim Winton (from his novel), Peter Duncan, Simon Baker, prod.
 Simon Baker, Jamie Hilton, Mark Johnson, dist.
-Arclight, Palace; Simon Baker, Elizabeth Debicki, Richard Roxburgh, Rachael Blake, Samson Coulter, Ben Spence; surfing; WA
+Arclight, Palace; Simon Baker, Elizabeth Debicki, Richard Roxburgh, Rachael Blake, Samson Coulter, Ben Spence; surfing; WA; general release 3 May

 Bridge to Nowhere (Ian Mune, 1986) NZ